cult-of-coders/grapher/docs/reducers.md

 Be aware that this reducer may be used from any queries with different types of parameters.

-## Reducers can do anything!
+## Reducers can be impure

-If we want to just receive the number of posts a user has, we can use reducers for this:
+If we want to just receive the number of posts a user posted, we can use reducers for this:

 ```
 Meteor.users.addReducers({